Niyoga: Historical examples

 The Haihaya (Kalachuri) ruler Raja Raj Singh (c.
 1689–1712) begot a son through niyoga on the advice of his Brahmin councilors.

 In popular culture

 Niyoga is the central issue of Anahat, a Marathi feature film directed by Amol Palekar.
 It was showcased at the International Film Festival of India 2003.

-The movie Eklavya: The Royal Guard has this practice as the central plot.
-The title character played by Amitabh Bachchan is torn between his duty and the emotions for his children begotten by the practice of niyoga.
+The film Eklavya: The Royal Guard features the practice as its central plot.
+The title character, played by Amitabh Bachchan, is torn between his duty and his emotions for children begotten through niyoga.

-It is also portrayed in the 1989 film Oonch Neech Beech, where the character played by Kulbhushan Kharbanda, a sanyasi, is commanded by his teacher to perform niyoga.
+It is also portrayed in the 1989 film Oonch Neech Beech, where a sanyasi (played by Kulbhushan Kharbanda) is commanded by his teacher to perform niyoga.